Rational components of Hilbert schemes: Gr obner stratum of the lexsegment ideal

 As a first application to the results obtained in \S\ \ref{sec:opensubset}, we take into consideration the \emph{lexicographic ideal} $\id{L}$.
 For every admissible Hilbert function $p(z)$ on $\PP^n$, $\hilbp$ contains the ideal generated by the first $t$ monomials in degree $r$ with respect to the term ordering \texttt{Lex}.
 In the paper \cite{RS} it is proved that the point of $\hilbp$ (usually called \emph{lexicographic point}) corresponding to the subscheme $\Proj k[X]/\id{L}$ is smooth and Reeves and Stillman get the proof by a computation of the Zariski tangent space dimension.
 The only component of $\hilbp$ containing the lexicographic point is usually denoted by $H_{RS}$.
 As a consequence of the quoted result by Reeves and Stillman and of Corollary \ref{th:segment}, we then obtain:

 \begin{cor} The Reeves and Stillman component $H_{RS}$ of $\hilbp$ is rational. \end{cor}

-However we prefer to present here a new, self-included proof, in order to explain how our technique can be used as a theoretical, as well as a computational, tool.
+However we prefer to present here a new, self-contained proof, in order to explain how our technique can be used as a theoretical, as well as a computational, tool.

 First of all, we recall briefly the notation used in \cite{RS}.
-Moving from \cite{Mac}, Reeves and Stillman work with lexicographic saturated ideals; they suppose $X_0 \succ X_1 \succ \ldots \succ X_n$ and identify the ideals with arrays composed by $n$ non-negative integers.
-More precisely they write:
+Moving from \cite{Mac}, Reeves and Stillman work with lexicographic saturated ideals of the type:

-Since we are going to prove the same result, we will assume a quite similar notation, but not the same because in this paper the variables $X$ are ordered in the reverse way with respect to \cite{RS} and moreover we consider ideals generated in degree $r$ instead of saturated ideals.
+Since we are going to prove the same result, we will assume a quite similar notation, but not the same because in this paper we consider ideals generated in degree $r$ instead of saturated ideals.